kentoverse/AEM-React/README.md

-### 2. SSSR (Streaming Server-Side Rendering)

-Streaming Server-Side Rendering (SSSR) is an advanced React rendering technique that enables a server to send parts of a page to the client as soon as they are ready, rather than waiting for the entire page to be fully generated.
-This technique improves performance by:

-- **Reducing Time-to-First-Byte (TTFB):** Content is streamed progressively, allowing users to see meaningful content sooner.
-- **Enabling progressive hydration:** Components are rendered and hydrated as they load, improving interactivity.
-- **Utilizing React’s built-in streaming APIs:** `ReactDOMServer.renderToNodeStream()` (pre-React 18) and `renderToPipeableStream()` (React 18+).

 #### **Use Case**
 Imagine an e-commerce website where the header, navigation bar, and product list can be loaded quickly, but customer reviews take longer due to database queries.
 Using SSSR, the server can send the header and navigation first, allowing users to start interacting with the page while the customer reviews are still being fetched and streamed in later.